Taiwoogbonyomi/arts/README.md

 # **Future Implementations**
+- Add Category - The model is in the backend but I couldn't implement it due to time constraint.
 - Delete Confirmation - Confirming a delete before executing it is an aspect that would be beneficial to this website.
 At the moment, users can delete posts, comments and reviews with just one click of a button.
 A tool tip or other pop-up message asking the user if they're sure they want to delete would be a safer way to erase information, helping to guard against accidental deletes and therefore, loss of data.
 - Image Galleries – Allow users to create albums or collections of their artworks.
 - Image Filters & Editing – Integrate basic photo filters and editing (e.g., cropping, brightness adjustment).